p10rahulm/your-static-website/content/_index.md

     [[reviews.review]]
     reviewer_name = "Kabuliwala"
     reviewer_location = "Afghanistan"
     reviewer_review = "I have a single image of my child.
-Memories are mostly etched inside my forehear and the past is at its glorious best in my dreams than in reality.
+Memories are mostly etched inside my forehead and the past is at its glorious best in my dreams than in reality.
 Yet when i see this blog, it revives a sense of belonging.
 Taschakor, khuda hafiz"
     [[reviews.review]]
     reviewer_name = "Spock"
     reviewer_location = "Vulcan"